 WordPress WooCommerce Marketplace Stripe Connect

-Step 2: Now, enable the option “View test data” on the side panel if not enabled already.
+Second Step: Now, enable the option “View test data” on the side panel if not set to enable already.

 Here, you have two keys for the client_Id that are to be used according to the mode –

 - Development mode – This client_id is to be used when your site is in the testing mode.